How to Use the Nano Speech Framework in Marketing to Engage, Persuade, and Convert Customers

 Close: Inspire Action

-End with a strong CTA that directs the reader to the next step:
+End with a CTA that points the reader at the next step:

-• Scheduling a call, booking a demo, downloading a guide, subscribing to your channel etc.
+• Booking a call, requesting a demo, downloading a guide, or subscribing to your channel

 Using the Nano Speech in Social Media Videos

-The Nano Speech was designed to be used in any speaking environment.
-In its most basic form, it can last just 10 seconds.
-This makes it the perfect structure for your short form video content.
+The Nano Speech was designed to work in any speaking environment, and in its most stripped back form it can run in 10 seconds.
+That makes it the ideal structure for your short form video content.

 Open: Hook in Seconds